himanii16/tiger-compiler/README.md

 ### TEST CASES

-To run all the test cases
+To run all the test cases \[It will pretty print all the programs\]
 ```bash
 make test
 ```